Top 10 Toughest Exams in India: 2025-26

 CLAT (Common Law Admission Test)

 The CLAT exam is conducted annually by the Consortium of National Law Universities to provide admission to undergraduate and postgraduate law programs at 24 national law universities in India.
 The exam is conducted offline and comprises 150 questions across five sections, including Logical Reasoning, Legal Aptitude, English, General Knowledge, and Maths.
-Qualifying candidates can pursue careers in law, judiciary, higher education, and civil services.
+Qualifying candidates can pursue careers in law, the judiciary, higher education, and civil services.
 A minimum cut-off mark is necessary, and there is no maximum age limit for candidates.

 Candidates appeared60,000 approx.